grtm77/mytest_v2/README.md

 ```sh
 npm run build
 ```
-Then a static file will be generated in the dist directory, and the spring boot project can be started after moving it to the /mytest_v2/src/main/resources/static directory, which can be moved directly through the script
+Then a static file will be generated in the dist directory, and the spring boot project can be started after moving it to the`mytest_v2/src/main/resources/static `directory, which can be moved directly through the script
 ```python
 python .\move_build_output.py
 ```